micwik/ArnLib/doc/Description.md

 to the object that give fast access.
 It will also provide signals for changed object.
 ArnItem is QObject based and has its charateristics.

 Yet another way to access an _ARN Data Object_, is an ArnBasicItem.
-This will give a a basic handle to the object.
+This will give a basic handle to the object.
 It is fast, small and is not based on QObject.
 As such it can not use signals and slots, but it can provide ArnEvents.